CSLewin/APBW/mess/Combat Procedure.md

 This roll becomes the actor's starting momentum.
 Actors take their turns in the order of their starting momentum, from highest to lowest.

+Once all actors have taken a turn, all actors still participating in combat roll initiative again and add the result to their current momentum.
+Actors take their turns in the order of their current momentum, from highest to lowest.

+An actor may spend as much momentum on their turn as they wish, as long as the action taken would not leave them with negative momentum.
+- Passive Defense is an exception; this action can result in a negative momentum count.
+- If an actor begins their turn with negative momentum, they may not act on their turn until they have positive momentum.

 ## ACTIONS AND COSTS DURING YOUR TURN:
 - Strike: 4M + Target Defense
 - Move: 3M